JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 # Initial Development Phase
 > [!alert-note]
 > This article's focus is on the use of semver in practice.
-To that end, it journeys through a generic software versioning lifecycle.
+To that end, it journeys through a simplified software development lifecycle.
 Don't worry about the lifecycle's specifics like its phase's names.
 Getting the gist of
 > what each phase covers is enough to derive value from this article.

 A piece of software is in this phase just after conception; architectural plans and feature requirements are typically in flux, development is rapid and the software's public API is very unstable.